1 Bg 4-1972: Transcendental Knowledge

 > machine.
 As a machine part requires oiling and cleaning for

-> maintenance, so a Krsna conscious man maintains
+> maintenance, similarly, a Krsna conscious man maintains

 > himself by his work just to remain fit for action in the